 How to Shelter in a Car

 Heat, liquids, food, and a chance of survival are the things to focus on while you are struggling for life in the cold weather.
-If you get lost in a car, here are the tips to follow:
+When you are by your properly-equipped bug-out vehicle, it’s one thing.
+But if you get lost in a regular car, here are the tips to follow:

 - Stay put.
 Go away only if you know where and why

 - Wrap your body in many layers of clothes to be able to face any weather

 - Insulate your car and yourself using items at your disposal.
 Do not leave any places of exposed skin.

 - Start your car for a couple of minutes per hour to keep your body warm.

 - Turn on the radio to be aware of the weather changes.